aphp/redcap-containers/README.md

 ## How can I contribute?

-You're welcome to read the [contrinuting guidelines](./CONTRIBUTING).
+You're welcome to read the [contributing guidelines](./CONTRIBUTING.md).

 ## How is this project licensed?